shakes76/PatternAnalysis-2024/recognition/UNet3D_s4803414/README.md

 ```

 ## Reproducibility
-To ensure reproducibility, all random seeds are set explicitly
+All random seeds are set explicitly
-within the training script.
-If you want to reproduce the
-results exactly, ensure the same dataset splits,
+within the training script to ensure reproducibility.
+If you want to reproduce the results exactly, ensure the same dataset splits,
 hyperparameters, and model initialization are used.
 The model
 weights are stored and can be reloaded from `model/new_model.pth`.
 The code relies on personalised paths to data.
 For personal use,